ChuckForest/Baboon/README.md

 # Baboon
-A data layer that leverages the Entity Factory Design Pattern for high performance and Low Code Development Platforms.
+A data layer that leverages the Entity Factory Design Pattern to provide high performance for Low Code Development Platforms.